 To make sure that your content is written in a way that will do well in Google rankings, it’s best to do some research.
 Keywords are important, as are the specifics of competitor topics.
 Also, you’ll want to know what customers are looking for, in order to meet those content needs.
 These tools will give you all of the data you need to do sophisticated keyword research.

 SEMrush is a comprehensive keyword research tool that also includes a “traffic cost” metric: this tells researchers how much a competing site’s Web traffic would cost on a PPC basis.
 That’s pretty useful for determining the effectiveness of their SEO.
-SEMrush is personally the tool that I recommend for all of my keyword research and more, so if you have any SEMrush questions, please post them in the comments below!
+SEMrush is the tool that I personally recommend for all of my keyword research and more, so if you have any SEMrush questions, please post them in the comments below!